kdeldycke/mandriva-specs/README.md

 License
 -------

-Unless contrary mention `spec` files and patches are distributed under the same license of the original package they aim to package.
+Unless contrary mention, `spec` files and patches are distributed under the same license of the original software they aim to package.

 All other content is licensed under a the [GNU General Public License v2 or later (GPLv2+)](LICENSE).